Everything you need to know about TOLLING 2020

 The Illinois Tollway is launching a series of tolling reforms that will make the Illinois Tollway system more equitable for everyone.
 These changes include a reduction to initial costs associated with unpaid toll notices, a significant reduction to existing violations, and COVID-19 violation relief.

 Together, these measures take a holistic approach to realigning the way customers interact with the Illinois Tollway and lay the foundation for future changes to ensure the Illinois Tollway system works for everyone.
 To read more about the launch of TOLLING 2020 visit the Media Center to see the announcement.

-Beginning in July, toll violation fines in existing notices prior to March 9, 2020 will be reduced to $3 through June 30, 2021 to provide customers an opportunity to pay off fines at a significantly reduced rate.
+Beginning in July, toll violation fines in existing notices prior to March 9, 2020 will be reduced to $3 through the end of August 2021 to provide customers an opportunity to pay off fines at a significantly reduced rate.
 This includes anyone previously sent to collections for outstanding toll violations.
 Below is an example of the reduction customers can expect.

 These reductions go far beyond any previous Illinois Tollway violation relief efforts and give customers a chance to finally settle their past unpaid toll violations.

 There’s no need to contact the Tollway to qualify for relief.
 To view your reduced balance, click the link below and enter the number on your previous violation notices.
 The reduction will be reflected in the system.
 Note: Notice numbers begin with “VN” followed by a series of numbers.

 Payments can be made all at once or at any time during through the end of August 2021, and all payments can all be made online.

 Invoicing Begins - Unpaid Tolls After June 25, 2020

 Beginning June 25, a new process for unpaid tolls will defer the issuance of violation notices by several months.
 Unpaid tolls will no longer be met out of the gate with a “one size fits all” $20 violation if left unpaid.